goadesign/model/README.md

             // one of SizeSlide4X3, SizeSlide16X9 or SizeSlide16X10.
             PaperSize(SizeSlide4X3)

-            // Sequence of relationships that make up dynamic diagram.
+            // Set of relationships that make up dynamic diagram.
-            Relationship(Identifier, Identifier)
-            Relationship(Identifier, Identifier)
+            Show(Source, Destination)
             // ...
         })

-        // Dynamic view on software system or container uses the corresponding
+        // DynamicView on software system or container uses the corresponding
         // identifier as first argument.
-        Dynamic(SoftwareSystemOrContainerIdentifier, "[key]", "[description]", func() {
+        DynamicView(SoftwareSystemOrContainer, "[key]", "[description]", func() {
             // see usage above
         })

-        // Deployment defines a Deployment view for the specified scope and
+        // DeploymentView defines a Deployment view for the specified scope and
         // deployment environment.
 The first argument defines the scope of the
         // view, and the second property defines the deployment environment.
 The
         // combination of these two arguments determines what can be added to